VRT-onderzoek-en-innovatie/tcp-intercept/README.md

  * net.ipv4.tcp_keepalive_probes

-TCP low latency support
+TCP_NODELAY (no Nagel) support
 -----------------------
-tcp-intercept enables the support for low latency transmission of packets.
-TCP by default tries to optimise for high troughput.
-In doing so, it collects very small data segments and sends them out as one big segment.
-This could have very negative effect on latency/jitter sensitive applications (real time apps).
-Thus, enabling the tcp option TCP_NODELAY instructs the kernel to send data as soon as they are sent by the application to the kernel.
+tcp-intercept can disable (optionally) the Nagel-Algorithm used by TCP.
+TCP by default tries to optimise utilization of the network.
+In doing so, it buffers data segments (smaller than an MSS), until it reaches the MSS or it receives an ACK message for its sent data segments, and sends them out as one big segment.
+This way it avoids the frequent sending of small segments that could waste bandwidth.
+On the contrary, this could have a negative effect on latency/jitter sensitive applications (real time apps).
-To benefit from this feature you need to enable the corresponding kernel parameter:
- * net.ipv4.tcp_low_latency = 1
+Should you wish to have this feature enabled (default is disabled), please start tcp-intercept with the TCP_NODELAY option (-n).

 iptables setup
 -------------